ThierryM1212/cyti/cyti-miner/README.md

 - LOG_LENGTH: Number of log line to display
 - DEBUG: Enable debug mode if > 0

+The configuration of any value can be overidden by an enviroment variable with the same name.
+This allow to run the provided haileypdll/cyti-miner with your configuration (see "Run docker image")

 ## Windows - cyti-miner.exe
 - Unzip the provided package.
 - Double click the exe or execute it using cmd.